FREQUENTLY ASKED QUESTIONS

 Q. What is the process for a hospital to become a trauma center in Louisiana?

 A. To become a trauma center in Louisiana, a hospital must successfully complete the trauma center verification process offered by the American College of Surgeons, Committee on Trauma (ACS-COT).
-After successfully completing the ACS-COT trauma center verification process, hospitals must apply for state certification with the Louisiana Department of Health and Hospitals, Office of Health Standards.
+After successfully completing the ACS-COT trauma center verification process, hospitals must apply for state certification with the Louisiana Department of Health, Office of Health Standards.
 For more information and links to the ACS-COT and the state’s Office of Health Standards, see the Trauma Centers page of this website.